D2R-Reimagined/wiki-content/DesktopLauncher/PluginCreation.md

 ---

-# 5. Power Techniques: Key Reuse
+# 5. Power Techniques: Reusing Parameters

-Efficiency matters.
-You don't need a separate parameter for every single field — map one UI knob to many operations.
+You don't need a separate slider for every column you change. **One parameter can drive many operations** — that's how a single "Damage Multiplier" knob can scale dozens of fields at once.
+The examples below show common patterns.

-## Example 1: The "Master Balance" Multiplier
+## Example 1: one slider, both min and max damage

-Scale both min and max damage of a skill with a single slider:
+Scale both min and max damage of a skill with a single multiplier:

 ```json
 [